dorellang/repr-ld/README.md

 ```
 // Serialization.
 Btw, model is a model instance.
 // It returns a javascript object representing a JSON-LD
-// document which can be trivially turned into a String using
+// document which then can be trivially turned into a String
-// the JSON.stringify function.
+// using the JSON.stringify function.
 personRepresenter.serialize(model)

 // Deserialization.
 Btw, obj must be a javascript object